 • Center all activities around the Holy Mass on Sunday, the Lord’s Day.
 It is also a family day — for rest and spiritual growth.

 • If you do not receive Holy Communion every day, receive at least on Sundays and Holy Days of Obligation.

 • Saturday is traditionally dedicated to the Blessed Virgin Mary.
 Honor her and say some special prayer, such as the Hail Holy Queen.

 • Go to Confession at least once a month.
 It is the sacrament of joy.
 Pope St. John Paul II says: “God is always the one who is principally offended by sin — ’I have sinned against You’ — and God alone can forgive.
-He does so through the ministry 10 Handbook of Prayers of the priest in the Sacrament of Penance, which is the ordinary way of obtaining forgiveness and remission of mortal sins.
-Every mortal sin must always be stated with its determining circumstances in an individual confession.”16
+He does so through the ministry of the priest in the Sacrament of Penance, which is the ordinary way of obtaining forgiveness and remission of mortal sins.
+Every mortal sin must always be stated with its determining circumstances in an individual confession.”

 • Seek and follow the spiritual guidance of a wise, prudent, and knowledgeable priest.

 • Spend a few hours in recollection, best done before the Blessed Sacrament.
 Consider how you are directing your life toward God.

 • Spend two or three days each year in silence, speaking with God only.
 A few days of retreat are necessary for the soul in the same way that the body needs a vacation.
 It is a yearly opportunity for conversion.